nbrest/kamehouse/kamehouse-groot/README.md

 To install copy `public/kame-house-groot` to the apache httpd serving directory.
 Also copy `public/index.html` to the root of the web server directory to redirect to `/kame-house` from `/`

-Building the project with `build-kamehouse.sh -m groot` creates a zip file with everything in `kamehouse-groot/target/kamehouse-groot-bundle.zip`.
-This zip can be extracted to the directory where the files are served in an apache httpd server.
-It also includes the root `/index.html` to redirect to `/kame-house`

 # Edit users:

 - KameHouse GRoot runs in apache httpd.
 The users are authenticated using a .htpassword file as the source located at the root of the webserver